Themepack spec draft (draft 2)

 Keys (names) are the displayed link names, and the values are the link destinations.
 Offsite or off-"domain" links may show icons, even if the links don't by default.

-Extra whitespace in link names should be minimized to make menubar links more distinct from each other.
+Extra whitespace within link names should be minimized to make menubar links more distinct from each other.
+When a site menubar is displayed, the focus is put after the menubar by default.
+There should be a shortcut for accessing the site menubar.